Aoki Shūzō: Foreign minister (first)

-Aoki was forced to resign as a consequence of the Ōtsu Incident of 1891, but resumed his post as Foreign Minister under the Matsukata administration.
+Ambassador to the United Kingdom

 In 1894, as ambassador to Great Britain, Aoki worked with Foreign Minister Mutsu Munemitsu towards the revision of the unequal treaties, successfully concluding the Anglo-Japanese Treaty of Commerce and Navigation for Japan in London on 16 July 1894.

+Foreign minister (second)

-Returned to his post as Foreign Minister under the second Yamagata administration, Aoki helped Japan gain recognition as one of the Great Powers by its military support of the European forces during the Boxer Rebellion.
+Returned to his post as foreign minister under the second Yamagata administration, Aoki helped Japan gain recognition as one of the Great Powers by its military support of the European forces during the Boxer Rebellion.

 Aoki was then appointed to the Privy Council and elevated in title to shishaku (viscount).

+Ambassador to the United States

-In 1906, he served as ambassador to the United States.
-In 1908, Aoki protested to President Theodore Roosevelt to stop racial hostility against Japanese immigrants in California, There were anti-Asian groups and bills that discriminated against the Japanese, which included segregation of Japanese children in schools.
+In 1906, he was appointed ambassador to the United States.
+In 1908, Aoki protested to President Theodore Roosevelt to stop racial hostility against Japanese immigrants in California, there were anti-Asian groups and bills that discriminated against the Japanese, which included segregation of Japanese children in schools.
 Californians did not want Japanese immigrants to dominate the state's agricultural economy, as the Japanese bought their own land and refused to work for white Californians.
 Aoki negotiated with Roosevelt and reached an agreement to restrict passports, deport some Japanese, and withdraw anti-alien bills.
 Although this did not stop the immigration of the Japanese or future discriminatory legislation, it did reduce diplomatic hostility.

-Aoki died at his country house in Nasu, Tochigi prefecture in 1914.

-Family
+Personal life

+On 20 April 1877, Aoki married Elisabeth von Rhade (1849–1931) in Bremen.
+Elisabeth, the daughter of a Prussian aristocrat, was born in Strippow, Pomerania, Prussia, Germany.
+Together, they had one daughter: